 Transaction Search Button (Button)

-A back office user has unrestricted access to view all transaction and search all transactions done by your company as well as to use all the functionality within this section of the site.
+A non-trading user has unrestricted access to view all transaction and search all transactions done by your company as well as to use all the functionality within this section of the site.

 To find out what you can do in the Transaction search screen and how to perform each function select the Transaction search element in the navigational content menu on the left or alternatively click on the link below.